South Northamptonshire (UK Parliament constituency)

+South Northamptonshire is a constituency represented in the House of Commons of the UK Parliament since 2024 by Sarah Bool.
+As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.

 Constituency profile

-This is a rural seat around Towcester and Brackley but also includes the southern edge of Northampton.
-There is a significant motorsport sector including Silverstone.
+This is a rural seat around Towcester and Brackley.
+There is a significant motorsport sector including the north half of Silverstone Circuit.
 Incomes and house prices are above average for the UK.

 History

 Before 2010, the constituency existed from 1832 to 1918, and from 1950 to 1974, however on different boundaries during each period.
 It elected two Members of Parliament (MPs) by the bloc vote system of election from 1832, until the representation was reduced in 1885 to one member elected by the first past the post system.